Pasteurization Process - Types, Procedure, Myths, and Facts

 What Is Raw Milk?

-Raw milk is the milk that directly comes from the farm animal and becomes available for consumption.
-There have been claims that raw milk is healthy, but these claims hold on scientific approval.
-Raw milk contains a lot of pathogens and is risky for health if consumed.
+Raw milk is milk that directly comes from the farm animal and becomes available for consumption.
+There have been claims that raw milk is healthy, but these claims do not have scientific approval.
+Raw milk contains many pathogens and is risky for health if consumed.

 Who Invented the Process of Pasteurization?

-Louis Pasteur, a French scientist, discovered the process of pasteurization in the year 1864.
-He had found this technique to extend the shelf life of alcoholic drinks used for social purposes, like wine and beer.
-Pasteurization proved beneficial for milk as well, and after that, it was widely accepted and used globally.
+Louis Pasteur, a French scientist, discovered pasteurization in 1864.
+He found this technique to extend the shelf life of alcoholic drinks used for social purposes, like wine and beer.
+Pasteurization also proved beneficial for milk, and after that, it was widely accepted and used globally.
 It is the most familiar form of heat treatment used on milk today.

 Why and How Was Pasteurization Discovered?